-I thought that it would be a huge hassle to cook everything on one day.
+I thought that it would be a huge hassle to cook everything in one day.
 It’s actually not that bad!
 We do spend several hours on Sundays, but it frees up SO MUCH TIME during the week.
-It also greatly reduces the chance that we’ll give up on cooking and grab fast food if we’re super tired when we come home from work.
-Moreover, when we cook on Sundays, we are spending that time together- he cooks (he’s an AMAZING chef) and I do prep work and clean up as we go.
-We’re getting faster and more efficient every Sunday, and it’s seeming less like a chore and more like something that we do together as a couple.
+It also greatly reduces the chance that we’ll give up on cooking and grab fast food if we’re super tired.
+Moreover, when we cook on Sundays, we are spending that time together.
+He cooks (he’s an AMAZING chef) and I do prep work and clean up as we go.
+We’re getting faster and more efficient every Sunday.
+It seems less like a chore and more like something that we do together as a couple.

 I worried that I would get bored.
-I love food and I enjoy the process of figuring out what I’m “hungry for.”
-I’ve never really been someone who plans in advance what I’ll eat- who knows what mood I’ll be in two days from now!
-But with our Meal Prep, we make sure to include as much variety as we can- that way we’re not stuck eating the same flavors meal after meal until they’re boring.
+Food is my passion and I enjoy the process of figuring out what I’m “hungry for.”
+I’ve never really been someone who plans in advance what I’ll eat.
+Who knows what mood I’ll be in two days from now?!
+But with our Meal Prep, we make sure to include as much variety as we can.
+That way we’re not stuck eating the same flavors meal after meal until they’re boring.
 It takes a bit of finesse, but we’ve learned to use common ingredients to create vastly different dishes.

-I definitely have a phobia of eating food that has “gone bad,” so I also worried that the meals wouldn’t last in the Fridge for the week.
+I definitely have a phobia of eating food that has “gone bad.”
+Thus, I also worried that the meals wouldn’t last in the Fridge for the week.
 While we’ve found several items that definitely aren’t good after a couple of days, most things we’ve prepared easily endure from Sunday night until Friday.
-We also like to eat fresh salads and fruit alongside our prepared meals, and this way we are sure that these foods are fresh and crisp.
+We also like to eat fresh salads and fruit alongside our prepared meals.
+This way we are sure that these foods are fresh and crisp.

 We’re also DEFINITELY saving money.
 I shudder to think what our food budget was before we began this process, but I know we were spending at least $225 a week to feed two people.
 Now, we fluctuate between $90 and $150- which is a much more affordable and realistic amount to spend on food!